MouseBiteLabs/Game-Boy-Enhance/README.md

 - The AGBM draws ~150mW less than the FP GBA (even with the fancy LEDs off) depending on the AGBM model - this equates to anywhere between 1 to 4 hours **more** playtime depending on the power draw based on your settings (like brightness level) - <a href="https://github.com/MouseBiteLabs/Game-Boy-Enhance/wiki/Power-Draw-and-Battery-Curves">check out the battery curves page in the Wiki</a>
 - The AGBM is *also* more efficient than using an original GBA board with a screen kit installed in almost all situations (again, see the Wiki for more info)
 - Other than the CPU and RAM, the AGBM uses **all brand-new components** - even the power switch and audio jack
+  - The AGBM-02 has space for a new RAM chip, if your old one is damaged or missing!
 - The AGBM has offerings for powering through AA batteries (AGBM-0X models), or native LiPo support (AGBM-1X models)
 - The AGBM includes some user-configurable hotkey features, like a soft reset button combination, or for replacing touch controls on screen kits
 - The AGBM has built-in tactile switch support if you like the SP-style clicky buttons